-Collision between Greek Coast Guard vessel, migrant boat kills at least 14
+Collision between Greek coastguard vessel, migrant boat kills at least 14

 - list 3 of 3Is suspending asylum requests the right way to curb immigration?

-The Coast Guard said 26 people were rescued and brought to a hospital in Chios, including 24 migrants and two Coast Guard officers.
+The coastguard said 26 people were rescued and brought to a hospital in Chios, including 24 migrants and two coastguard officers.

 It said it was not immediately clear how many others had been on the speedboat.